IBM/kif/docs/tutorial.md

 kb = Store('wikidata')
 ```

+!!! note

+    [Wikidata](https://www.wikidata.org/) is a general-purpose collaboratively edited knowledge graph mantained by the Wikimedia Foundation.
+It can be thought of as a structured version of [Wikipedia](https://www.wikipedia.org/)

 A KIF **store** is an interface to a knowledge source.
 It allows us to query the source as if it were Wikidata and obtain Wikidata-like statements as a result.

 The store `kb` (short for knowledge base) we just created is an interface to Wikidata itself.
 We can use it, for example, to fetch from Wikidata three statements about [Brazil (Q155)](http://www.wikidata.org/entity/Q155):